Manikanta2502/Currency_Converter_Extension/readme.md

 # 💱 Currency Converter Chrome Extension

 A Chrome Extension that automatically detects and converts currencies on webpages to your preferred currency.
-It supports single values, ranges, and even mixed currencies — with real-time display in numbers!
+It supports single values and ranges — with real-time display both in words and in numbers!

 ---